 - The employee retires, dies, becomes disabled, or otherwise severs employment. - The plan ends and no other defined contribution plan is established or continued. - In the case of a 401(k) plan that is part of a profit-sharing plan, the employee reaches age 591⁄2 or suffers financial hardship.
-For the rules on hardship distributions, including the limits on them, see section 1.401(k)-1(d) of the regulations.
+For the rules on hardship distributions, including the limits on them, see Regulations section 1.401(k)-1(d). - The employee becomes eligible for a qualified reservist distribution (defined below).